After UAE-Israel breakthrough, Kushner pushes other Arabs to go next

 In remarks reported by the UAE state news agency WAM, Kushner suggested other Arab states could follow quickly.
 Asked when the next would normalise ties with Israel, he was quoted as saying: “Let’s hope it’s months.”

-Kushner later flew to Bahrain, and is expected also to visit Saudi Arabia and Qatar.
+Kushner later flew to Bahrain and then Saudi Arabia and is expected also to visit Qatar.

 While no other Arab country has yet indicated a willingness to follow the UAE, the richest, Saudi Arabia, allowed the El Al charter flight carrying Kushner and the Israelis to use its air space.